Apetree100122/zero-bin/README.md

 # Zero Bin

+## Archive note

+All this workspace has been moved into https://github.com/0xPolygonZero/zk_evm.

+Please refer to this new location for inquiries or contributions.

+---

 A composition of [`paladin`](https://github.com/0xPolygonZero/paladin) and [`plonky-block-proof-gen`](https://github.com/0xPolygonZero/plonky-block-proof-gen).
 Given the [proof generation protocol](/prover/src/lib.rs) as input, generate a proof.
 The project is instrumented with [`paladin`](https://github.com/0xPolygonZero/paladin), and as such can distribute proof generation across multiple worker machines.

 - [Zero Bin](#zero-bin)